jimhavrilla/nf-test/README.md

   input:
 ```

+I have also added a `nextflow.config` file that nextflow looks for in the folder automatically, and you can use `conda` to run the script with `-profile conda` (I also added `testenv.yaml` to install `bash` and `java`), `docker` with `-profile droplet`, `sge` in the cluster with `-profile cluster`, and you can just run in the folder without specifying a profile, or using `-profile standard`.
+It's pretty great to be able to port your code to any platform.

 If on the CHOP cluster (tested on Biocluster), you can just create a nextflow.config file or add the information under the process with: